kkaytekin/Supervised-Depth-Estimation-from-Polarized-Images/README.md

 - `augment_normals` - turning on the normals encoder
 - `normals_loss_weight` - weight of normals loss in relation to other losses

 ## Evaluation
-For inference on test data, run
+For inference on test data run:
 ```
 python evaluation_main.py
 ```